major/txlf24-tech-career/slides.md

 #### Curiosity and interests

-It's easier to be more engaged about your work when it's something that interest you and it's something you're curious about.
+It's easier to be more engaged about your work when it's something that interests you and it's something you're curious about.

 Note: